EQ Bank Card Agreement

 We may refuse to load additional funds on to your Card for any reason.
 We may also take any steps permitted by law to enforce our rights under this Agreement without prior notice to you and you will pay all legal fees and expenses incurred.

-You can cancel your Card through Mobile Banking or Online Banking, after you have spent the remaining Balance or transferred the Balance from your Card to your Account.
+You can close your Card through Mobile Banking or Online Banking, after you have spent the remaining Balance or transferred the Balance from your Card to your Account.

 24 Changes to this Agreement

 Other than for any new or increased fees or charges, changes to this Agreement (including replacing it with another agreement) may be made by us at any time, without prior notice to you, unless advance notice is required by law.
-When changes are made, notice of the change will be posted on the Message Centre or on the Website.
+When changes are made, notice of the change will be sent to you at the email address in your profile with us, posted on the Message Centre, or posted on the Website.

 You must notify us of a change in your personal information and/or contact details by calling us at 1-844-437-2265 (1-416-551-3449 outside of North America) or by updating your information through Mobile Banking or Online Banking.